EloiStree/HelloVirtualReality/README.md

 You want to know more about virtual reality.

 This workshop could help you.
-My objectif is to share with you my knowledge and what I learn those last years.
 Ma main goal is to make you discover a whole new world and to prepare you to work with the community ;).

+If you want to remunerate my work, you can contribute to my Patreon: www.patreon.com/jamscenter

+Thanks you

 ### Why this atelier ?
 https://github.com/JamsCenter/2017_06_15_HelloVirtualReality/wiki/Home/
 ### Let's start it !
 https://github.com/JamsCenter/2017_06_15_HelloVirtualReality/wiki/Introduction/

-### What is the price or the cost ?
-There is no cost.
-The workshop is free under a none commercial licence.

-If you want to remunerate my work, you can contribute to my Patreon: www.patreon.com/2AM
-Or you can contact me to organise a workshop with your teams.

-Thanks you

 ### Contact